Superioz/fancify/README.md

 You can pass as many ids as you want.
 Simply add them to the script arguments (`yourId1 yourId2 yourId3`).

-REST Server
+REST Server :joy:
 -----------
-If you want to setup your own RESTful server with this little application, just use the `Dockerfile` and execute `docker build -t idfancy .` and afterwards `docker run --name idfancy -p 1337:1337 idfancy`
+If you want to setup your own RESTful server with this little application:
+- Execute `docker build -t idfancy .` in the main directory of this project.
+  - or use `docker pull superioz/idfancy` :smirk:
+- Execute `docker run --name idfancy -p 1337:1337 idfancy` and enjoy!